hpi-swa-lab/BP2019RH1/doc/research-libraries/vega-lite.md

 ### is it maintained?

 Yes.
-Last [release](https://github.com/vega/vega-lite/releases) of the software was at the 10th of october 2019 (status at the 28th of october 2019).
+Last [release](https://github.com/vega/vega-lite/releases) of the software was at the 10th of October 2019 (status at the 28th of October 2019).

 ### Who wrote it?

-A team of alumni and menbers of the University of Washington Interactive Data Lab as well as the community.
+A team of alumni and members of the University of Washington Interactive Data Lab as well as the community.
 A detailed list can be found on their [GitHub page](https://github.com/vega/vega-lite#team)

 ### how old is it?